 Note: You also need permission to advertise a business on the outside of a home property.
 But, you can appeal against planning consent decision to display an advertisement if the application gets refused.

-As a rule, you will need an appropriate insurance policy for a home-based business.
+As a rule, you would need an appropriate business insurance policy for a home-based venture.
 You may already have home insurance cover.
-But, it may not cover customer liability or the stock used in the business (e.g. computers).
+But, it may not cover customer liability or the stock used in the business (e.g. your computer).

 Note: Different insurance companies offer varying levels of insurance cover for business premises.
 BIBA, is the British Insurance brokers' Association and they can help you search for an insurance broker.
 Their 'Find-A-Broker' tool returns results based on the distance set by your location or postcode.

 You would be able to claim a proportion of the cost of most things used in the business.
 They include the council tax bill, the cost of lighting, heating, broadband, and for phone calls.
 Using the flat rate system means you can calculate simplified allowable expenses.
 It would apply after the 2013 to 2014 tax year.